rkdud007/blog/content/blog/to-you.md

 So again, thank you for being part of my journey - maybe it’s a tiny chunk of time that seems like nothing in the [macro view](https://youtu.be/4Tm6Z1y3h94?si=TI5YEikhqZ4RIK11) — but it’s okay.
 I enjoyed every single moment with you.

 Excited to meeting, interacting, hanging out, getting to know, reconnecting, and building something together with you in 2025.
+And really wish your happiness and all the best luck on this year again.

 Happy New Year!